Alfred-Kobby/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 9-to_file_or_not_to_file: Bash script that gives you information about the school file

 10-fizzbuzz file: Bash script that displays numbers from 1 to 100.

+100-read_and_cut file: Bash script that displays the content of the file /etc/passwd